Plymouth Rock chicken: Characteristics

-The Plymouth Rock has a single comb with five points; the comb, wattles and ear-lobes are bright red.
+The Plymouth Rock is easy to manage, is early-feathering, has good resistance to cold and is a good sitter.
+It has a single comb with five points; the comb, wattles and ear-lobes are bright red.
 The legs are yellow and unfeathered.
 The beak is yellow or horn-colored.
-The back is long and broad, and the breast is fairly deep.
+The back is long and broad, and the breast fairly deep.

 In the United States, seven color varieties of the Plymouth Rock are recognized: barred, blue, buff, Columbian, partridge, silver-penciled and white.
-Ten plumage varieties are listed by the Entente Européenne d’Aviculture et de Cuniculture, of which five—barred, black, buff, Columbian and white—are recognized by the Poultry Club of Great Britain.
+Ten plumage varieties are listed by the Entente Européenne d'Aviculture et de Cuniculture, of which five – the barred, black, buff, Columbian and white – are recognized by the Poultry Club of Great Britain.
 In Australia, the barred variant is split into two separate colors, dark barred and light barred.

 Use

 The Plymouth Rock is a dual-purpose breed and is kept both for its meat and for its large brown eggs, of which it lays about 200 per year.
 The eggs weigh about 55 g.

 In industrial agriculture, crosses of suitable strains of white Plymouth Rock with industrial strains of white Cornish constitute the principal stock of American broiler production.